michalp0lak/CRetina/README.md

 <h1>Detection of C-shapes</h1>

 <h2>Introduction</h2>
 The code in this project/repository is designed for training and experimenting with RetinaNet object detection model.
 Framework expects two-dimensional RGB image as a source data.
 Framework is configured to train model detecting C-shaped objects.
-Dataset prepared for use by this framework is located in <b>smb://oelnas.riegl-gmbh/scandaten/AI_DATA/Object_Detection/2D/Cshapes/2023-03-22_11-47-02/</b>.

 <h2>Installation</h2>

 <h3>Requirements</h3>